-The Cardiff University/Cardiff Half Marathon has grown into one of the largest and most exciting road races in the United Kingdom, promising to deliver the full works for the half marathon.
+The Principality Building Society Cardiff Half Marathon has grown into one of the largest and most exciting road races in the United Kingdom.
 It is now one of Europe’s largest half marathons and is Wales’ largest mass participation and multi-charity fundraising event.

 The race is a member of the SuperHalfs, a global series of the world’s most prestigious half marathons including races in Lisbon, Prague, Copenhagen, Cardiff and Valencia.

 Its flat, fast course passes all of the city’s most breathtaking scenery and iconic landmarks including Cardiff Castle, the Principality Stadium, Civic Centre and stunning Cardiff Bay.

 Thousands of spectators turn out to cheer on the runners in a city renowned for its sporting passion.
 Cardiff is a lively capital city offering unique attractions, world-class sports stadiums, vibrant entertainment, waterside eateries and seemingly endless parkland.

 The race has been sponsored by Principality Building Society since 2023 and is supported by a number of other partners.
 It supports a large number of charities and good causes, with more than £3 million raised each year.

 The event now offers a full weekend of activities, with a host of family-friendly activities at Saturday’s Cardiff Half Junior preceding Sunday’s half marathon.

 It is organised by Run 4 Wales, a not-for-profit charitable trust set up to manage and deliver major sporting events in Wales.